timescale/docs/self-hosted/install/installation-linux.md

     don't always support all the OS versions listed above.
     </Highlight>

-When you have completed the installation, you need to configure your database so that you can use it.
-The easiest way to do this is to run the `timescaledb-tune` script, which is included with the `timescaledb-tools` package.
+1. Configure your database by running the `timescaledb-tune` script, which is included with the `timescaledb-tools` package.
 Run the `timescaledb-tune` script using the `sudo timescaledb-tune` command.
 For more information, see the [configuration][config] section.

 </Procedure>